 Funding for training to teach physics

 If you’re successful in your application to teach physics, you could be eligible for a scholarship or bursary.
 There are three types of funding available if you’re on a non-salaried teacher training course.
 Depending on your circumstances, you could receive all three.
 Alternatively, you could choose to earn a salary while you train.

-If you have at least a 2:1 in physics or a related subject, you could be awarded a scholarship from the Institute of Physics (IOP).
+If you have at least a 2:1 in physics or a related subject, you could be awarded a £28,000 scholarship from the Institute of Physics (IOP).
 If you're eligible for a scholarship, you could also receive early-career payments totalling £6,000 once in teaching - that's a total of £34,000 to teach physics.

 Earn a salary while you train

-Alternatively, you could earn a salary with School Direct (salaried) or Teach First.
+Alternatively, you could earn a salary with School Direct (salaried), Postgraduate Teaching Apprenticeships or Teach First.

 Once you start teaching, you may be eligible for the Teachers’ Student Loan Reimbursement scheme - find out more.